Non-Truthful Position Auctions Are More Robust to Misspecification: Introduction

-The bid~$b_i$ can be interpreted alternatively as a vector of bids $\beta_j\cdot b_i$, one for each position~$j$.
-Here we vary the standard model by assuming that mechanisms instead work with bids $\alpha_j\cdot b_i$, where $\alpha=(\alpha_1,\dots,\alpha_k)$ is another non-increasing vector and generally $\alpha\neq\beta$.
-We then ask for which values of~$\alpha$ and~$\beta$ different mechanisms obtain the truthful VCG outcome in equilibrium.
-Intuitively this question concerns the robustness of mechanisms to uncertainty regarding the true value of~$\beta$.
-It draws its motivation from current practice to infer~$\beta$ from data using machine learning techniques, which will hopefully produce a good estimate $\alpha\approx\beta$ but will usually mean that $\alpha\neq\beta$.\footnote{Search engines do observe when an ad is clicked, and if the relative values of the positions were proportional to the relative number of clicks all auctions we consider could be implemented without knowledge of~$\beta$~\citep{VaHa14a}.
-This is, however, not currently being done~\citep[\eg][]{Biss15a,Goog15a}.
-Indeed there are good reasons why the value of a position may depend on other factors besides the probability of a click. \citet{Milg10a} for example considers a situation with two types of users of a search engine, one of them genuinely interested in the products being advertised and one merely curious.
-The two types come with different rates at which clicks on an advertisement result in a purchase, but are indistinguishable from the point of view of the search engine.} \enlargethispage{\baselineskip} The truthful VCG outcome is a natural point of reference for at least two reasons.
-Under complete information it coincides with the bidder-optimal envy-free outcome, which happens to be unique~\citep{Leon83a}.
-Under incomplete information it is the unique outcome compatible with the maximization of social welfare~\citep{Myer81a}.\footnote{Indeed, work on position auctions has traditionally focused on the maximization of welfare, which in practice can be seen as a maximization of customer satisfaction to ensure long-term success.
-On a more technical level, the focus on welfare allows for a unified treatment of complete and incomplete information environments.
-Extending our results to the maximization of revenue nevertheless is an interesting direction for future work.}
+Any real-world use of a mechanism requires a choice of bidding language and bears a risk of misspecification.
+In the case of sponsored search the assumption that may be problematic is that the auctioneer knows the exact value of~$\beta$, which in practice is inferred using techniques from statistical machine learning~\cite{GraepelCBH10,McMahanHSYEGNPDGCLWHBK13}.
+While these techniques are capable of producing fairly accurate estimates, they will typically not produce an estimate that is entirely exact. \footnote{It is worth pointing out here that search engines do observe when an ad is clicked.
+Thus, if the relative values of the positions were exactly proportional to the relative number of clicks, all auctions we consider could be implemented without any knowledge of~$\beta$ \citep{VaHa14a}.
+There are, however, good reasons why the value of a position may depend on other factors besides the probability of a click. \citet{Milg10a} for example considers a situation with two types of users of a search engine, one of them genuinely interested in the products being advertised and one merely curious.
+The two types come with different rates at which clicks on an advertisement result in a purchase, but are indistinguishable from the point of view of the search engine.} The result will be a slight misspecification of the bidding language, such that the way in which a single bid is extrapolated to bids on individual positions is not completely aligned with the actual relative values of the positions.
+Our goal will be to analyze how robust different mechanisms are to this kind of misspecification.